A supremely capable tool for opening oysters

 Uncle Henry's opened in 1924 and closed its doors in 1990.

-My handmade oyster knives are inspired by these memories and are an homage to Uncle Henry's Oyster Roast and the man who built it - Uncle Henry M. Kirkum.
+My handmade stainless steel oyster knives are inspired by these memories and are an homage to Uncle Henry's Oyster Roast and the man who built it - Uncle Henry M. Kirkum.

 Daniel Ray Norris